-- If you have been tested for COVID-19, you must self-isolate, even if you have not yet received your results.
+- If you have been tested for COVID-19, you must quarantine, even if you have not yet received your results or have no symptoms.

-- If you have tested positive for COVID-19, you must self-isolate at home for 14 days.
+- If you have tested positive for COVID-19 or believe you have it, and you have symptoms, you must self-isolate at home until the following is true for you:

 - If you have been exposed, or if someone in your household or a roommate has tested positive for COVID-19, you must still quarantine for 14 days upon exposure, even if you do not have symptoms.